HoussamAlrifaii/Smart-Justice-Predictive-Analytics-for-Recidivism-and-Violent-Behavior/Description.md

 ![](docs/prison.webp)
 ## Project overview
 The Smart Justice project is a data analysis project focused on predicting recidivism within the criminal justice system.
-Using a comprehensive dataset,With a total of 11,291 rows and 37 columns, this project seeks to explores patterns in re-offending, assesses risk factors, and investigates potential biases in risk assessment tools like COMPAS.
+Using a comprehensive dataset,With more than 18000 rows and 40 columns, this project seeks to explores patterns in re-offending, assesses risk factors, and investigates potential biases in risk assessment tools like COMPAS.
 The insights generated aim to support fair and informed decision-making in areas such as pretrial release, sentencing, and parole.
 ## Features
 ### .Data Preprocessing:
 Converts and cleans data related to offenders, including handling dates, categorizing age groups, and managing missing values.